heartolazor/pokefursfarm/README.md

 - https://www.nexusmods.com/stardewvalley/mods/9600
 Mod spawning the monsters, nodes and additional forages.

-Vulpix Pokemon as Cat v1.0.0 by Halfwheat:
-- no update key
-Replaces the cat textures with vulpix

 (FTM) Walk to the Desert Redux v1.3.3 by Tarniyar & Aeywoo:
 - https://www.nexusmods.com/stardewvalley/mods/???
 Adds more varied foraging items to the new Custom Maps